MHI is a faith-based non-profit serving the homeless, hungry and mentally ill.

-We offer dignified homes and work-based training to those who can recover from the streets.
+We offer dignified homes and work-based training to those who can recover from the streets

 For chronic street populations, we provide meals and hope.
 All are welcome, regardless of race, creed, or personal history.